DDDEastMidlandsLimited/dddem-blog/README.md

 - `jekyll build` will build the project
 - `jekyll serve` will serve the project, and it will be accessible at [localhost:4000](http://localhost:4000/).

+### Using Docker

+Install docker following the [official steps here](https://docs.docker.com/get-started/) and then run:
+- `docker-compose up`
+- docker will run `jekyll serve` so you can modify files and the site will rebuild in docker.
+- The site will be accessible at [localhost:4000](http://localhost:4000/).

 ## Need to contact us?

 Email jessica {at} dddeastmidlands.com